 Dr. Kathleen Annette, president and CEO of Blandin Foundation, leads Blandin Foundation in standing with rural Minnesota communities and leaders as they design and claim ambitious, vibrant futures.

 In her travels throughout her career, Kathy has been witness to the power of local, rural and inclusive leadership on issues most important to communities.
 And in her role as Blandin Foundation CEO, Kathy has become part of many partnerships highlighting the possibilities for philanthropy to better serve rural communities and peoples.

-Kathy grew up on the Red Lake Indian Reservation and is enrolled with White Earth Band of Ojibwe.
-She is a graduate of University of Minnesota, where she received both her medical and undergraduate degrees.
-She is the first woman in the Minnesota Ojibwe Nation to become a physician.
+A lifelong resident of rural Minnesota, Kathy is enrolled with the White Earth Band of Ojibwe.
+She earned her medical and undergraduate degrees from the University of Minnesota, the first Minnesota Ojibwe woman to become a physician.

 Kathy retired in 2011 from federal service after 26 distinguished years, having served as Acting Deputy Director of Field Operations of Indian Health Service.
 She was tapped by Blandin Foundation to take the helm of the state’s largest rural-based private foundation and one of only a handful nationally focused exclusively on strengthening rural communities.